mistydemeo/tigerbrew/share/doc/homebrew/Interesting-Taps-&-Branches.md

     - Experimental Linux version

 *   [wilmoore/homebrew-home](https://github.com/wilmoore/homebrew-home)
-    - Homebrew install for those that like to Homebrew @ $HOME (i.e. ~/.homebrew).
+    - Tigerbrew install for those that like to Tigerbrew @ $HOME (i.e. ~/.homebrew).

 *   [nddrylliog/homebrew-mingw](https://github.com/nddrylliog/homebrew-mingw)
-    - An experimental port of Homebrew for Windows (with an MSYS/MinGW environment).
+    - An experimental port of Tigerbrew for Windows (with an MSYS/MinGW environment).

 ## Technical Details